 Click on a slider to see content

 Yes.
 It is mandatory to use a GPS.
 The route is not marked, indicated or signaled on the terrain.
-The only way you can know the route is from the tailor-made map of the TransPortugal route the organizers will upload on to your GPS.
+The only way you can know the route is from the track of the TransPortugal route the organizers will provide for you to install on your GPS.
 Also the Race Rules specify that you must hand your GPS in to the organization after crossing the finishing line each day.
-If you haven’t got one, then your stage will not be validated and for the general classification you will be attributed a void stage and the maximum allowedtime for that stage.
+If you haven’t got one, then your stage will not be validated and for the general classification you will be attributed a void stage and the maximum allowed time for that stage.

 We even tested a GPS with a 4 year old and within a minute he was able to follow the right track.